 Teenage years are the most important years to gain bone strength.
 The decrease in calcium in your bones is of most concern if you are a teenager or have the following problems:

-If you need a birth control method for more than 2 years, your healthcare provider may switch you to another birth control method instead of using medroxyprogesterone acetate injectable suspension.
-If you continue using medroxyprogesterone acetate injectable suspension, your healthcare provider may ask you to have a bone test, especially if you have other risks for weak bones.
+If you need a birth control method for more than 2 years, your healthcare professional may switch you to another birth control method instead of using medroxyprogesterone acetate injectable suspension.
+If you continue using medroxyprogesterone acetate injectable suspension, your healthcare professional may ask you to have a bone test, especially if you have other risks for weak bones.

 When medroxyprogesterone acetate injectable suspension is stopped, your bones may start to regain calcium.
 However, in a study of teenage girls who used medroxyprogesterone acetate injectable suspension for more than 2 years, their hip bones did not completely recover by 5 years after they stopped using medroxyprogesterone acetate injectable suspension.
 Taking calcium and Vitamin D and exercising daily may lessen the loss of calcium from your bones.